-Dr. Anja Mihr (Ph.D.) is a political scientist, consultant, senior lecturer, writer and researcher for International Human Rights Law, Governance, Public Policy, and Transitional Justice/Transitology focusing on Eurasia.
+Dr. Anja Mihr (Ph.D.) is a political scientist, consultant, senior lecturer, writer, and researcher specializing in International Human Rights Law, Governance, Public Policy, and Transitional Justice/Transitology, focusing on Eurasia.
+She is the Academic Director of the MA Degree in Human Rights and Sustainability (MAHRS) at Global Campus Central Asia/ OSCE Academy in Bishkek.
+She has planned, organized, and chaired various interdisciplinary graduate programs in Eurasia.
 She is the Founder and Program Director of the Center on Governance through Human Rights at the Berlin Governance Platform in Berlin, Germany.
-She has held professorships at OSCE Academy in Bishkek, Kyrgyzstan, at the Willy-Brandt School of Public Policy, Erfurt University, Germany, and the Netherlands Institute of Human

-Rights (SIM), University of Utrecht, Netherlands.
-In 2023, she was awarded the International Prize for Human Rights Education by UCCHR in New York.
+Dr. Mihr has held professorships at the OSCE Academy in Bishkek, Kyrgyzstan, the Willy-Brandt School of Public Policy at Erfurt University in Germany, and the Netherlands Institute of Human Rights (SIM) at the University of Utrecht in the Netherlands.
+In 2023, she received the International Prize for Human Rights Education from the UCCHR in New York.
 Web: https://anjamihr.com

-Visiting Lecturers
+Visiting Lecturers/Guest Speakers